Mandickel/etl_ndorms_Docs.github.io/HES_AE/HESAE_STEM.md

 The stem_table is a staging area where HES A&E source codes like Read codes will first be mapped to concept_ids.

-## Stem table to be Mapped on a later stage.
+## Stem tables to be Mapped on a later stage.